abw/badger-database-js/manual/builder_methods.md

 ```

 You can see what placeholder values have been collected in a query, and the order
-that they will appear, in by calling the `values()` method.
+that they will appear, in by calling the `allValues()` method.
 Note that regardless
 of the order of method calls, all `where()` placeholder values comes before `having()`
 values.